 Neighbour agreement may be required prior to making any changes to a dividing fence.
-For further information refer to Dividing Fences: A Guide can be found on the Department of Mines, Industry Regulation and Safety (DMIRS) website which provide details on owner responsibilities.
+Dividing Fences: A Guide can be found on the Department of Mines, Industry Regulation and Safety (DMIRS) website which provide details on owner responsibilities.

 It is suggested you liaise with your neighbour verbally and follow up any agreements in writing relating to a dividing fence dispute.
 Example letters are available from the Building Commission.

 If you do not know the name of the owner of the property next door, you may be able to get neighbours details by: